HelpfulScripts/libhttpcam/README.md

 A Python3 library that unified acess to various web cams with integrated HTTP servers.

 ## Installation
+### libhttpcam
     pip3 install libhttpcam
+or as update:

+    pip3 install --upgrade libhttpcam

 ## Usage
 Use `createCam` to create a camera instance.